AntonioBerna/pwnable.kr/README.md

 4660
 ```

 In fact, the integer difference between `4660` and itself results in `fd = 0`.
-This means that the file descriptor is associated with `stdin` which corresponds precisely to `fd = 0`.
+This means that the file descriptor is associated with `stdin`.
 So the `read()` function will read from `stdin` any data that we decide to write and in particular we should write the string `LETMEWIN`.
 Let's see it in action:

 ```
 fd@pwnable:~$ ./fd 4660